adampetcher/fcf/README.md

 Then open a simple example from the “src/examples” directory in Proof General.
 A good place to start is “ElGamal.v.”
 Interactively step through this proof to learn how to develop a simple proof of non-adaptive security in the concrete setting.
 PRF_Encryption_IND_CPA.v contains a more complex proof of adaptive security along with a proof in the asymptotic setting.

-`src/ESPADA` contains a proof of security of ESPADA SSE Scheme (but see below for removed files).

 The publications describing FCF are available at adam.petcher.net.